 With the rise of online shopping, an e-commerce store is a necessity for every business.
-But with all the possible choices out there, picking one platform for your store can be overwhelming.
+But with all the possible choices, picking one platform for your store can be overwhelming.
 We are here to help!
 In today’s article, we’ll look at two big competitors: Magento and Shopware.
-Both are open-source platforms that have an established reputation on the market, offering reliable and flexible solutions for any type of business.
+Both are open-source platforms and have an established reputation on the market, offering reliable and flexible solutions for any business.

 Having first-hand experience with both, we’ll talk about the main differences between the platforms and what they may mean to an end-user like you.

 Let’s get started!

 If you work in e-commerce, we probably don’t need to tell you what Magento is.
-After being founded in 2008, Magento has been one of the main players in the e-commerce field for years, and it is not likely to change any time soon.
-Renowned for its scalability and flexibility, it’s so popular due to its ability to handle big amounts of data and traffic.
+After being founded in 2008, Magento has been one of the key players in the e-commerce field for years, and it is not likely to change any time soon.
+Renowned for its scalability and flexibility, it’s popular due to its ability to handle large amounts of data and traffic.

 According to BuiltWith, it has 12% of the global eCommerce market share and powers over 160,000 online stores.

 A lot of world’s leading businesses use Magento, including Ford, Land Rover, Christian Louboutin, and ASUS.

-Shopware is technically an older platform, founded in 2000.
-But only in recent years has it started getting more prominent as an alternative to the more complex Magento.
+Shopware is technically an older platform founded in 2000.
+But only in recent years has it become more prominent as an alternative to the more complex Magento.

-Shopware is currently one of the leading platforms in German-speaking markets: more than 40,000 websites are running on it, with almost 35,000 of them located in Germany.
+Shopware is one of the leading platforms in German-speaking markets: more than 40,000 websites are running on it, with almost 35,000 located in Germany.
 The platform also has a growing European user base.
 More and more customers switch to Shopware because of how intuitive it is.